Cultivating Garden Giant Mushrooms

 a.
 Choosing a Location

-While your spawn is incubating, it's a good idea to assess where in your yard you would like to install your mushroom beds.
+A good mushroom bed location has some shade and access to water.
 Although Stropharia mycelium can tolerate direct sunlight and summer heat, your mushrooms will retain more moisture and freshness if you provide them with some amount of shade.

-You may also consider where the natural flow of water output is; a garden giant bed would be super happy at the bottom of a slope, or near a downspout.
+You may also consider where the natural flow of water output is; a garden giant bed would be happy at the bottom of a slope or near a downspout.
 Regardless, it will need to be watered, so make sure your hose can reach it.

 b.
 Gathering Substrate Materials

-The bare minimum in this category includes plain cardboard, fresh hardwood chips (a mix of softwood would also suffice), and spawn.
+Minimum materials: plain (not shiny) cardboard, fresh hardwood chips and spawn.
 You may also use untreated dead leaves, coffee grounds, straw, food scraps, and other yard waste.
 Stropharia mycelium is extremely hardy and loves a microbially active environment.

 c.
 Determining Bed Size

 Decide how large you would like your beds to be.
 One spawn block can cover a 4 x 4 square foot area.
 The more space you cover, the more mushrooms you will get.
-You can also integrate your spawn into an existing garden bed; simply combine spawn + woodchips and spread it amongst your veggies.
-The fruiting bodies may not be as large but the symbiosis between your plants and the mycelium will be more than worthwhile.
+You can also integrate your spawn into an existing garden bed; combine spawn + woodchips and spread it amongst your veggies.

 d.
 Building the Bed(s)